pkolchanov/CustomizingPython/tail.md

 ```

 #### Importlib
-The other important step is to update the imporlib after introducing the new bytecode.
+The other important step is to update the importlib after introducing the new bytecode.
 Since some Python libraries are frozen and linked to the Python interpreter, it is necessary to freeze them after any bytecode updates.

 Change `MAGIC_NUMBER` constant in the `Lib/importlib/_bootstrap_external.py`.
 This will lead to .pyc files with the old `MAGIC_NUMBER` to be recompiled by the interpreter on import.